-In tables 2, 3, A.5, and A.6, we estimate impacts of assignment to HD or cash transfers on primary and secondary outcomes.
+To begin, we estimate ITT impacts of assignment to HD or cash transfers on primary and secondary outcomes.
+For comparison, we reprised midline results reported in McIntosh and Zeitlin (2022), presenting these alongside new endline results.
+We show control means and intervention impacts for primary outcomes in Table 2, and for secondary outcomes of wealth, beneficiary welfare, and cognitive and non-cognitive skills in Tables 3, A.5, and A.6 respectively.
 These are generally attenuated since those observed at midline, when compared with a control group who have maintained their employment rate and even slightly increased both income and consumption by increasing productive hours (or sacrificing labor) and, most strikingly, stripping productive assets.

 Individuals in our control group have an endline employment rate of 50 percent, statistically indistinguishable from the 48 percent employment rate observed at midline.
 Control group incomes are actually 12 percent higher in real terms than they were at midline, and real consumption in the control group is up approximately 47 percent at endline relative to midline.
 These successes in sustaining income and consumption among control-group members have been accompanied by rising work hours and reductions in productive asset stocks.
 Work hours have increased by nearly one hour per week, or approximately 4 percent, implying that earnings per productive hour have risen slightly in the control group between the midline and endline.
-On the other hand, control-group participants have seen marked drops in the value of productive assets they hold: a loss of approximately 63 percent of the value of productive assets from midline to endline.
+On the other hand, controlgroup participants have seen marked drops in the value of productive assets they hold: a loss of approximately 63 percent of the value of productive assets from midline to endline.
 Falls in livestock wealth appear to be a primary contributor to these declines in productive asset values; we also see rising debt among the control group (and, perhaps surprisingly, some increases in savings stocks).

-Against this context, ITT results for primary outcomes in table 2 show proportionally reduced estimates on income, assets, and consumption, with a striking change in the ordering of treatment effects on productive hours.
+Against this context, ITT results for primary outcomes in Table 2 show proportionally reduced estimates on income, assets, and consumption, with a striking change in the ordering of treatment effects on productive hours, for which HD's impacts have actually grown to make this now the leading intervention.
 Aggregate employment effects, combining all types of work, remain essentially unaffected.
 Monthly incomes, which had risen by between 70 and 114 percent among cash and combined cash and training arms at midline, are substantially reduced, with only the Large transfer sustaining a statistically significant, 72 percent increase in monthly income (very similar to that arm's effects at midline).
 Similarly, impacts on household consumption per capita are no longer statistically significant, with point estimates falling to as little as half of their previous value.
-Consumption impacts relative to control of 21 percent in GD Middle and of 17 percent in the Combined arm, each of which is about two thirds of its midline impact, have multipleinference adjusted ("sharpened") q-values just above 10 percent.
-To the extent that consumption is the typical omnibus measure of economic welfare, it may be more appropriate to consider the unadjusted p-values for this outcome, in which case most arms have impacts that are just significant at the 95% level.
+Consumption impacts relative to control of 21 percent in GD Middle and of 17 percent in the Combined arm, each of which is about two thirds of its midline impact, have multiple-inference adjusted ("sharpened") q-values just above 10 percent.4 To the extent that consumption is the typical omnibus measure of economic welfare, it may be more appropriate to consider the unadjusted p-values for this outcome, in which case cash arms of the Middle or larger sizes have impacts that are significant at the 95% level.
 Program impacts on productive assets stocks had at midline increased by 154 percent in the HD arm and approximately 400 percent across cash transfer and combined arms.
 These differences are now smaller relative to control-with impacts ranging from 93 percent in the HD arm to as much as 315 percent in the Combined arm-and given the reduced level of productive assets in the control arm, these reflect even smaller absolute differences than they did at midline.5